 As mentioned earlier, regulations change often, so do your own research concerning VOC regulations in the region you live or work.

 Setting the limits

 The EPA published the architectural coatings rule (63 FR 48848) on Sept.
 11, 1998, under authority of Section 183(e) of the Clean Air Act.
-This rule took effect in 1999 and limits the amount of VOC that manufacturers and importers of architectural coatings can put into their products.
+This rule took effect in 1999.
+It limits the amount of VOC that manufacturers and importers of architectural coatings can put into their products.

 The rule also has container labeling requirements for architectural coatings.
-There are different options for complying with the VOC limits, including exemptions for products that may be hard to reformulate and/or small quantity manufacturing and packaging (such as samples), but the bottom line is most sealers, coatings, cures, stains, waterproofers and cure-and-seals for concrete fall under these guidelines.
+There are different options for complying with the VOC limits.
+This includes exemptions for products that may be hard to reformulate and/or small quantity manufacturing and packaging (such as samples).
+However, the bottom line is most sealers, coatings, cures, stains, waterproofers and cure-and-seals for concrete fall under these guidelines.

 The question then remains: what are the limits for the product I’m using and which guideline does it fall under?